CylonicRaider/Instant/README.md

 If you just want to chat, there is an instance — *the* instance — running at [instant.leet.nu](https://instant.leet.nu).

+To post a message, type it and `Return`; multi-line messages can be assembled using `Shift-Return`.
+You can navigate amongst other messages by using the arrow keys, or click messages to reply to them (more) quickly.
+Clicking the gear icon on the top-right reveals a few settings.

+On mobile, if a UI item is too small to reach, you can freely zoom in to do so.

 ### Running an own clone

 Refer to [`README.running.md`](README.running.md) for an extensive guide on